dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 > bind = $mainMod, I, exec, ~/user_scripts/faster_whisper/faster_whisper_sst.sh
 >```

-- [ ] for changing file manager from yazi to thunar.
+- [ ] for changing default file manager from yazi to thunar.

 > [!tip]- to change yazi to thunar as default
 >replace this line `$fileManager = yazi` with